topix-hackademy/Rear/docs/messages/README.md

 To do so, the consumer sends the **PURCHASE_FLAVOR** message including the _TransactionID_ (obtained with the **RESERVE_FLAVOR**) and the VP to the provider.
 If authorized, the consumer will then be prompted to a payment service (either external or managed by the provider) and, if successful, a copy of the _Contract_ is returned to the consumer, detailing the purchase and the information required to access the purchased resource (e.g., IP address, API endpoint).

-To ensure the contract wasn't changed along the wayand verify that the provider is who it says it is, the contract is signed using a **JSON Web Token (JWT)**.
+To ensure the contract hasn't been changed and to verify the provider's identity, the contract is encapsulated within a **JSON Web Token (JWT)** and signed using the DID private key.
-Specifically, the contract is first signed by the provider, and then returned to the consumer, that, in turn, can sing it and store in in a DLT.
+Specifically, the contract is first signed by the provider using the JWT, then returned to the consumer, who can add their own signature to the JWT.
-AS a result, the contract signed from both parties bond both the consumer and the producer to the agreed upon transaction.
+More nested signatures can be added as needed.

+Hashes of the contracts can be stored in the **Distributed Ledger Technology (DLT)**, ensuring immutability and traceability.
+By retrieving the contract's hash from the DLT, it is possible to verify the contract's existence and integrity, providing notary-like effects.
+The signatures on the JWT can be verified using the public key associated with the DID of the signer, which can be publicly accessed in the DLT.
+This process bonds both the consumer and the producer to the agreed-upon transaction and ensures the integrity and authenticity of the contract.

 ## SUBSCRIBE TO CHANGES